rrobinn/academic-kickstart/content/post/eye-tracking/eye-tracking.md

 </table>

-The eye-tracker that I use collects 300 samples a second.
-That means that we get a read-out of where baby is looking every 3.3ms.

 # What kinds of questions can we ask?
 It's all about connecting those eye movements to what the baby is looking at.

-Here is an example of a still from a movie we show babies (they <i>love</i> this movie, a 20-second clip of three ladies dancing).
+Here is a snapshot from a movie we show babies (they <i>love</i> this movie, which features three ladies dancing around with baloons).
 The pink blobs represent where the baby is looking.

 <table class="image">